populationgenomics/team-docs/hail_batch_dev.md

       kubectl --namespace $NAMESPACE exec -it auth-6d559bd9b6-npw56 -- /bin/bash
       ```

    1. On the pod, connect to the SQL instance.
-Use the `$HOST` and password that's contained in `sql-config.cnf`:
+Use the `$HOST` and password that's contained in `sql-config.cnf`.
+Make sure to set or replace $NAMESPACE, as the variable you exported earlier is not visible to the pod:

       ```bash
       cd /sql-config